playdunjin-byte/modguide/dunjin-modding-detailed-reference.md

 Relics come in two flavors: **stat-only** (pure JSON) and **hook-driven** (JavaScript).
 Prefer stat-only whenever the effect fits — it's less error-prone and gets Echo Chamber mirroring and Relic Jam suppression for free, since the engine's relic-summing logic already walks every relic (mod or base-game) and its Echo Chamber mirror the same way.

 A relic needs at least one hook or one recognized field — an empty relic is rejected.
 Unknown fields are rejected loudly, never dropped silently.

+`rarity` alone drives shop price, sell value, and the item's color/border everywhere it's displayed — the same lookup table base-game relics use.
+There's no separate price or sell-value field to set; picking the right rarity string is all that's needed.

 ### 3.1 Stat-only example